ms-studio/karmilla/readme.md

 Karla is a very beautiful Unicode grotesque sans serif typeface family created by Jonathan Pinhorn (@jonpinhorn_type), relased through Google Webfonts in 2012.

+The aim of Karmilla is to optimize Karla for the support of the French language, which requires adding and tweaking some glyphs.

 The original Karla font can be found here: http://www.google.com/webfonts/specimen/Karla

 The source files have been obtained from http://code.google.com/p/googlefontdirectory/